nodejs/diagnostics/docs/AsyncWrap/README.md

-The `TCP` handle works exactly the same way, except that the information is passed as arguments to a method `.connect` and the `onread` function is called multiply times, thus it behaves like an event.
-This also means that the `before` and `after` hooks are called multiply times.
+The `TCP` handle works exactly the same way, except that the information is passed as arguments to a method `.connect` and the `onread` function is called multiple times, thus it behaves like an event.
+This also means that the `before` and `after` hooks are called multiple times.

 Thus one should expect the hooks be called in the following order: